anadomuta/prework-study-guide/README.md

 This project was built to help me take notes during the course, be able to easily access them and track my learning progress.

-The problem solved is the storage of information in one place, and the sharing option with others interested in seeing the contents of this bootcamp.
+The problem solved is the storage of information in one place, and the sharing ability with others interested in seeing the contents of this bootcamp.

-Througout this project, I learnt how to write the content of a web applications using HTML, style it with CSS and add interactive content using JavaScript.
+Throughout this project, I learnt how to write the content of a web applications using HTML, style it with CSS and add interactive content using JavaScript.
 To achieve all of this, I also learnt how to use GitHub and push code.

 ## Installation